jinghuazhao/FM-pipeline/README.md

 The software included in this pipeline range from descriptive analysis via fgwas, locuszoom, GCTA to those dedicat3ed to finemapping including CAVIAR, CAVIARBF, finemap, R2BGLiMS/JAM.
 An adapted version of FM-summary is also given.

-At the moment implementations have been done for these finemapping software. and associate software fgwas, GCTA, and LocusZoom will be added in the near future.
+At the moment implementations have been done for these finemapping software. and support for associate software fgwas, GCTA, and LocusZoom will be added in the near future.

 ## USAGE